calliope-project/calliope/doc/user/analysing.rst

 Saving publication-quality SVG figures
 --------------------------------------

-On calling any of the three primary plotting functions, you can also set ``to_file=True`` for a high quality vector graphic to be saved.
+On calling any of the three primary plotting functions, you can also set ``to_file=path/to/file.svg`` for a high quality vector graphic to be saved.
 This file can be prepared for publication in programs like `Inkscape <https://inkscape.org/en/>`_.

 .. note::